 Well, the Tiger element is, of course, from Tiger of the Stripe.
 It soon became obvious that Tiger of the Stripe was a very bad name from a search engine point of view because ‘of the’ gets dropped unless you place the whole name in quotes.
-Tiger and Stripe occur together frequently, so when choosing a name for our language imprint, we looked for a less common combination, – Tiger Xenophon was born!
-As you probably know, Xenophon was a Classical Greek writer, but we use it because it might be interpreted as ‘foreign voice’ (Ξενο + φῶνή).
+Tiger and Stripe occur together frequently, so when choosing a name for our language imprint, we looked for a less common combination – Tiger Xenophon was born!
+As you probably know, Xenophon was a Classical Greek writer, but we use it because the word might be interpreted as ‘foreign voice’ (Ξενο + φῶνή).

 Well, we happen to find them interesting, and we hope you do, too!
 However, we hope to add living languages to our list eventually.

 We would welcome proposals for new books on living and dead languages and literature.
 Please use the contact page.